A Museum Introducing the History and Culture of Beni and Makeup

 Beni making tools

 Strides of Makeup

 Looks back on the history of makeup in Japan with a primary focus on the Edo period.
 Introduces actual makeup kits used by Edo women as well as makeup techniques mastering the three colors of red (for lips, cheeks, etc.), white (face powder), and black (lashes and Ohaguro), as told through Ukiyo-e and other illustrative resources.
-This exhibit also offers an overview of the transformation in lipsticks from the Beni-choco of the Edo period to the lipstick of the Showa period (1926-1989).
+The exhibits also offers an overview of the transformation in lipsticks from the Beni-choco of the Edo period to the lipstick of the Showa period (1926-1989).